cityofaustin/vision-zero/database/README.md

 Additional information about CRIS access can be found on the [TxDOT website](https://www.txdot.gov/data-maps/crash-reports-records/crash-data-analysis-statistics.html).

-To configure a new extract delivery, login with the appropriate account and follow these steps.
+Follow these steps too configure a new extract delivery:

 1. Login to CRIS using the appropriate account (see above): https://cris.dot.state.tx.us/